ixartz/Next-js-Boilerplate/README.md

 ### Integration & E2E Testing

-The project uses Playwright for Integration and E2E testing.
-You can run the tests with:
+The project uses Playwright for integration and end-to-end (E2E) testing.
+You can run the tests with the following commands:

 ```shell
 npx playwright install # Only for the first time in a new environment
 npm run test:e2e
 ```

-In the local environment, visual testing is disabled.
-The terminal will display the message `[percy] Percy is not running, disabling snapshots.`.
-By default, the visual testing only runs in GitHub Actions.
+In the local environment, visual testing is disabled, and the terminal will display the message `[percy] Percy is not running, disabling snapshots.`.
+By default, visual testing only runs in GitHub Actions.

 ### Enable Edge runtime (optional)